-If you’re unsure about your answer to any of these questions, counsellor Matt Fox provides some guidance for five common counselling questions.
+If you’re unsure about your answer to any of these questions, here is some guidance for five common counselling questions.

 Searching for a counsellor

 Search by location

-To search for professionals in your area, select ‘In person’ and enter your full postcode.
+To search for therapists in your area, select ‘In person’ and enter your full postcode.
 You can then use the distance filter to increase the search area, depending on how far you are able to travel.

-Lots of counsellors and psychotherapists offer online therapy and telephone counselling if you’d rather not see them face to face – in fact, we have over 15,000 professionals listed on our site who offer these remote services.
-To search for an online counsellor, simply use our online and telephone searches.
+Lots of counsellors and psychotherapists offer online therapy and telephone counselling if you’re not able to see them face to face – in fact, we have over 15,000 professionals listed on our site who offer these remote services.

 Search by topic